AndreasGeorgopoulos/predict-blockbuster/README.md

 `predictive_modelling_classification.py`, `predictive_modelling_regression.py`

 ** Since the presented project was a team project, only the code that was developed by myself is presented.
 That is, code regarding actor and director additional features as well as twitter data is not presented.
-However, the concept behind the aforementioned features is explained in the detailed report and the final generated dataset is provided in the `jjkjkj` file.
+However, the concept behind the aforementioned features is explained in the detailed report and the corresponding dataseta are provided in the `additional_data.zip` file.

 *** To read full report [click here](http://www.andreasgeorgopoulos.com/predict-blockbuster/)